Tazaf/ionicitude/README.md

   });
 }
 ```
+`Ionicitude.init()` is a promise that returns the Ionicitude service as the resolved value.
+If anything goes wrong while initializing, the error is passed as the rejected value.

 # Checking Device's Features

 We already saw that an AR World can be geo-based or image-recognition-based, or both.
 The device that wants to launch such AR World must support whatever features it requires, and the Wikitude plugin must know wether or not the device supports said features.